-pyogenic river abscess are summarized below: PYOGENIC ABSCESS AMOEBIC ABSCESS 2.
-6, Abscess is generally large single; round or oval in shape; situated in right lobe just below diaphragm, inferior surface or sub capsular.
-The abscess appears 5. be seen.
-Echogenicity of the abscess varies from totally anechoic to highly echogenic lesion depending upon stage of development and contents of the abscess. as thin wall cyst, well demarcated from the surrounding liver paren- chyma.
-3. No significant wall echoes.
-6. Gas may be present in the abscess cavity.
-Distal sonic enhancement.
-Less echogenic than the normal liver parenchyma with fine low level echoes present throughout the abscess.
-Gas never seen as E. histolytica is not gas forming organism.
+PYOGENIC ABSCESS AMOEBIC ABSCESS 2.
+3. 4.
+Abscess may be single or multiple, usually round in shape; located in right hepatic lobe.
+Abscess wall is irregular and of variable thickness.
+The abscess wall is echogenic.
+Distal acoustic shadowings may be seen.
+Echogenicity of the abscess varies from totally anechoic to highly echogenic lesion depending upon stage of development and contents of the situated in right lobe just below diaphragm, inferior surface or sub capsular.
+2. The abscess appears as thin wall cyst, well demarcated from the surrounding liver paren- chyma.
+6. abscess cavity.
+4. Distal sonic enhancement.
+5. Less echogenic than the normal liver parenchyma with fine low level echoes present throughout the abscess.
+6. Gas never seen as E. histolytica is not gas forming organism.

-Although medical therapy with metronidazole is standard and effective in over 90% of patients ^{12,1J}, at times percutaneous aspiration and drainage becomes mandatory due to uncertainty of diagnosis or clinical deterioration of the patient.
+Although medical therapy with metronidazole is standard and effective in over 90% of patients ^{12,13}, at times percutaneous aspiration and drainage becomes mandatory due to uncertainty of diagnosis or clinical deterioration of the patient.
 Many authorities ^{13,14} have reported successh.il use of percutaneous aspiration under ultrasound guidance.